Vinayak097/ui-implement-assign/README.md

+---to start run this project
+note-- make sure your in the root directory cmmands you need to run after cloning of the project

+"npm install"
+"npm run dev"

+go to  * localhost:5173 *  on your browser
+thats all --;

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.